kevincoder-co-za/scriptables/README.md

 ## Known issues

- - Multiple PHP versions is currently not supported on Ubuntu 23.04.
+ - Multiple PHP versions are currently not supported on Ubuntu 23.04.
  - CSRF random expiry warning - just hard refresh the page if you see a "session expired" message.
  - DB - needs to move to app level instead of per request.
  - Service workers currently not 100% implemented.